-- We will communicate with you in English - The Post Office® and Post Office logos are registered trademarks of the Post Office Limited - You can ask for a copy of this agreement at any time, or download it from our website
+- We will communicate with you in English - The Post Office® and Post Office logos are registered trademarks of the Post Office Limited - You can download a copy of this agreement from our website or ask us for a copy.

 If you need this communication in another format, such as large print, Braille or audio CD, please contact us.